Rubenvalrom/Multilabel-Baldness-Classification/README.md

 ## Overview

-This repository presents an academic implementation of a multilabel classification model for androgenetic alopecia (male pattern baldness) using deep learning techniques in PyTorch and MaxViT-T architecture.
+This repository presents an academic implementation of an **Ordinal Regression** model for androgenetic alopecia (male pattern baldness) using deep learning techniques in PyTorch and MaxViT-T architecture.
 The project leverages image data and regression-based target encoding to predict the severity of baldness in scalp images, focusing on multiple levels simultaneously.
 The work is inspired by and extends the open dataset from uze (2024): [hair-loss Classification Model](https://universe.roboflow.com/uze/hair-loss-nq8hh/dataset/1#).

 ## Contents
 - `notebook/notebook.ipynb`: Main Jupyter Notebook with EDA, data preprocessing, model architecture, training, and evaluation with L1Loss, which gave the better generalization.